Lucyjpjones/lj-fscr/README.md

 I created a personalised favicon for the site to add branding, and to make it easier for visitors to locate the page when they have multiple tabs open.
 I decided to keep the design simple and conventional by using only the first initial of the logo.

 <img src="readme/media/fscr-favicon.png">

+### **<ins>Database</ins>**

+For this project I employed a [Relational Database](https://aws.amazon.com/relational-database/#:~:text=A%20relational%20database%20is%20a,be%20represented%20in%20the%20database.), to store my collection of data.
+I used [SQLite](https://www.sqlite.org/index.html) in development, as this is created by default, and [Heroku Postgres](https://www.heroku.com/postgres) in production.
+Relational databases were suitable choice for this project as it allows multiple tables to be created, with data easily connected through the use of foreign keys.

+**NB:** .sqlite3 was added to .gitignore before my initial commit to ignore the development database file.

 ### **<ins>Data Schema</ins>**